 Summer study provides opportunities to boost your GPA and stay on track for graduation or prepare to enjoy a semester abroad.
 Shorter sessions allow you to earn credits before your summer job even starts.

 Transfer students and those who attend other colleges during the regular semesters are welcome to attend Syracuse Summer Sessions.
 Academic options for visiting students include on-campus and online courses as well as study abroad programs.
 Be sure to check with your home college to be sure your transfer credits will be accepted.

-There are more than 500 classes on campus, and 100+ online classes offered this summer, so start planning now for the most productive summer ever!
+Start planning now for the most productive summer ever!
 Finding classes to take this summer has never been easier.
-Just search for your desired summer term courses in MySlice.
+Just search for your desired summer term courses in